Overall, 2017 saw an upward trend in talent acquisition across Machine Learning. This will further increase in 2018.

 Having a firm understanding of algorithm theory and knowing how the algorithm works, you can also discriminate models such as SVMs.
-You will need to understand subjects such as gradient decent, convex optimization, quadratic programming, partial differential equations and alike.
+You will need to understand subjects such as gradient descent, convex optimization, quadratic programming, partial differential equations, and alike.

 Advanced Signal Processing Techniques

 Feature extraction is one of the most important parts of machine-learning.
-Different types of problems need various solutions, you may be able to utilize really cool advance signal processing algorithms such as: wavelets, shearlets, curvelets, contourlets, bandlets.
+Different types of problems need various solutions, you may be able to utilize really cool advanced signal processing algorithms such as wavelets, shearlets, curvelets, contourlets, bandlets.

 You must stay up to date with any up and coming changes.
-It also means being aware of the news regarding the development to the tools (changelog, conferences, etc.), theory and algorithms (research papers, blogs, conference videos, etc.).
+It also means being aware of the news regarding the development of the tools (changelog, conferences, etc.), theory, and algorithms (research papers, blogs, conference videos, etc.).